-To address these business needs and gain immediate savings to invest in modernization, organizations can focus on simplifying and optimizing their IT environments, applications and processes.
+To address these business needs and gain immediate savings to invest in modernisation, organisations can focus on simplifying and optimising their IT environments, applications and processes.

 Six key steps can be taken in-house or through IT outsourcing (ITO) to create a lower-cost, streamlined IT environment.

 Every organisation will likely start in a different place on the simplification journey or address multiple areas simultaneously.
 For example, a badly needed technology refresh or the removal of redundant or unused applications may be the first priority before embarking on a data centre exit.

 The introduction of intelligent automation may be the top priority for accelerating application deployment.
 As-a-service solutions can meet immediate needs for improving resiliency through better backup and disaster recovery.
 That’s why it’s crucial to conduct a thorough assessment of the current environment and develop an overall plan for simplification and optimisation.

 Organisations have to grapple with the fate of aging data centre hardware and networking gear that no longer support the agility and flexibility required in a modern IT environment.Fundamentally, organisations should upgrade to the latest operating systems to avoid security vulnerabilities and improve quality and performance.
 In addition, server consolidation, server virtualisation, containerisation and cloud-based approaches such as serverless computing can help companies streamline and optimise their server landscape.